AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module14/ex2.md

 ## 14.2.3 Create your Collection

-A Collection is used to **filter** out a sub-set of offers from the personalized offer list and use that as part of an offer activity in order to speed up the decision process.
+A Collection is used to **filter** out a sub-set of offers from the personalized offer list and use that as part of an Decision in order to speed up the decision process.

 Go to **Collections**.